 Then add in the fact that many of these self-cleaning boxes require special (read: expensive) litters; not to mention that the daily scooping ritual with regular boxes provides an important opportunity to spot any changes in your cat’s pees and poos that could indicate a developing health concern (e.g., diabetes, kidney disease, constipation, or even urinary obstruction).

 Best overall litter box: Oddly enough, for most cats, the "best overall litter box” for general use usually isn’t a traditional litter box!
 The thing that most often fits the bill is actually a large, plastic under-the-bed clothes storage box.

 They’re typically plenty long and wide enough, with just the right depth, too.
-I love using the inner drawers of the ones linked here, as they've got great dimensions for most cats: approximately 27" long, 15" wide, and 4.5" tall — and you can get them in multi-packs to save money!
+I love using the the ones linked here, as they've got great dimensions for most cats: approximately 32.5" long, 17.75" wide, and 6.5" tall — and you can get them in multi-packs to save money!